saulpw/visidata/vdplus/README.md

 - `e` to modify an order
 - `d` to delete an order

-Whitespace invaders is a VisiData app.
+vdgalcon is a VisiData app.
 [VisiData commands](https://visidata.readthedocs.io/en/stable/user-guide/) such as column sorting and cell searching are also available.

 When all players have submitted their moves, the turn is over.
 Ships arrive, battles are resolved, and planets produce.
 Then the next turn begins.